jijoel/web-development-notes/laravel.md

     $app->component->methodName();.
     Component::methodName();

+IoC Binding
 ---
-To bind classes to the IoC container:
+To bind classes to the IoC container (for unit testing):

     $app->bind('UsersController', function($app) {
         $controller = new UsersController(